margaridafg/soure-fontes/README.md

 This directory contains source files in kleio notation collected in the scope of the Timelink/MHK project.

-## Usage

-This repository should be forked to a new repository with the name of the new community project.

-On Azure DevOps:

-On GitHub:

-Then, clone on work computer with:

 ## What is Timelink?

 Timelink, formerly known as MHK (Micro History with Kleio) is an information system designed for processing person related information collected from historical sources.